 Czech Maypole Majka

 The tradition differs from region to region.
 In Sumava, it was a tradition that girls in carts were raced to the maypole.
 Another place, a girl, and boy were randomly selected to stay together for the year.
-A village might choose a “may queen” wearing a kroj and she would walk thru the village leading a parade.
+A village might choose a “May Queen” wearing a kroj, and she would walk through the village leading a parade.
 One of the old traditions is the “pouring paths” when hearts were drawn on the gates of two lovers and connecting them with a path created from slaked lime mixed with water.

-The reasons for celebrating The First of May have changed however a maypole it is a great way to celebrate love and is definitely worthy of keeping.
+The reasons for celebrating The First of May has changed however a maypole it is a great way to celebrate love and is definitely worthy of keeping.